Physician and Physician Extender Clinical Practice Considerations

 I ask you to consider ways to decrease hospitalizations in this high-risk population amidst this national health crisis.

-- Dietary consult to educate and reinforce the importance of dietary sodium and volume reduction.
+- Dietary consultation to educate and reinforce the importance of dietary sodium and volume reduction.

 - Ensure adequate doses of diuretics to increase urine output in patients with residual renal function.
 Of note: this applies to peritoneal dialysis AND hemodialysis patients.